 Plant and equipment were recorded at fair value at emergence during fresh start accounting; subsequent purchases of property, plant and equipment have been recorded at cost.
 Interest costs incurred during the construction period for major asset additions are capitalized.
-The Company did not capitalize any interest costs during years ended December 31, 2017 and 2016, respectively.
+The Company capitalized an immaterial amount of interest costs during years ended December 31, 2018 and 2017, respectively.
 Expenditures that extend the useful lives of existing plant and equipment or increase the productivity of the asset are capitalized.
 The cost of maintenance and repairs that do not extend the useful life or increase the productivity of the asset is expensed as incurred.

 Preparation plants and loadouts are depreciated using the units-of-production method over the estimated recoverable reserves, subject to a minimum level of depreciation.
 Other plant and equipment are depreciated principally using the straight-line method over the estimated useful lives of the assets, limited by the remaining life of the mine.
-The useful lives of mining equipment, including longwalls, draglines and shovels, range from 7 to 18 years.
-The useful lives of buildings and leasehold improvements generally range from 1 to 21 years.
+The useful lives of mining equipment, including longwalls, draglines and shovels, range from 1 to 18 years.
+The useful lives of buildings and leasehold improvements generally range from 1 to 20 years.